 The laboratory holds one of the largest curated nerve archives in the world.
 This repository is an invaluable resource for research and teaching across brain and mind sciences.
 The laboratory has produced over 300 original research publications and trains PhD and other higher degree students.

 The laboratory provides light and electron microscopic analysis of nerve biopsies, including teased fibre examination and direct and indirect immunofluorescence.
-We are developing skin biopsy facilities to aid in the diagnosis of small-fibre and genetic neuropathies.

 The laboratory provides routine light microscopic, enzyme-histochemical and immunohistochemical analysis of muscle biopsies for the diagnosis of a large range of inflammatory, metabolic and genetic disorders of muscle.
 Antibodies for immunohistochemistry are available to test for the majority of less common myopathies such as dysferlinopathy.